Learning with Unmasked Tokens Drives Stronger Vision Learners: Experiment

 \subsection{Transfer Learning}

-\paragraph{iNaturalist datasets.}
+\subsubsection{iNaturalist datasets.}

-To further compare the transferability of learned representations, we measure image classification accuracies by fine-tuning the ImageNet-1K pre-trained models on iNaturalist 2018, iNaturalist 2019, and mini iNaturalist 2021~\cite{inaturalist}, which are highly imbalanced with different number of images per class.
+To further compare the transferability of learned representations, we measure image classification accuracies by fine-tuning on iNaturalist 2018, iNaturalist 2019, and mini iNaturalist 2021~\cite{inaturalist}, which are highly imbalanced with different number of images per class.
 We compare \ours with MoCo v3~\cite{chen2021mocov3}, BYOL~\cite{grill2020byol}, DINO~\cite{caron2021emerging}, iBOT~\cite{zhou2021ibot}, and MAE~\cite{mae}.
-All the models are pre-trained ViT-B/16 with a resolution of 224$\times$224.
-We report the maximum accuracy and the mean and standard deviation of the accuracies obtained by grid searches of learning rates and weight decay, following the protocol~\cite{kornblith2019do_imagenet}.
-Table~\ref{tab:transfer_cls_more} shows \ours outperforms the competitors across all datasets, which reveals superior transferability; moreover, our model benefits tuning robustness.
+All the models are ImageNet-1k pre-trained ViT-B/16 with a resolution of 224$\times$224.
+We report the maximum accuracy with the mean and standard deviation of the accuracies obtained by grid searches of learning rates and weight decay, following the protocol~\cite{kornblith2019do_imagenet}.
+Table~\ref{tab:transfer_cls_more} shows \ours outperforms the competitors across all datasets, which reveals superior transferability and tuning robustness.